+Diabetes is a disease in which the body’s ability to produce or respond to the hormone insulin is impaired, resulting in abnormal metabolism of carbohydrates and elevated levels of glucose in the blood and urine.
+There are several types of diabetes.
 The most common form of diabetes is type 2.
-This is a condition that affects our body’s glucose levels; glucose is one of the most important body fuels we need.
+This is a condition that affects our body’s glucose levels; glucose is one of the most important body fuels our body needs.
 Type 2 diabetes occurs when your body does not use insulin properly which is known as insulin resistance.
 In the beginning, the pancreas will make more than enough insulin to compensate, but as time goes by, the pancreas can’t keep up and is unable to produce enough insulin to keep your body’s glucose levels at a proper state.
 Over time, blood glucose may hurt your kidneys, your eyes, your nerves or your heart.

 If diabetes already runs in your immediate family such as your parents or siblings, you have a higher chance of being diagnosed with type 2 diabetes.
 Kids or teenagers who are not active have a high chance of having type 2 diabetes in the future.
 Staying at a healthy weight, eating well, and being active can help prevent you from being diagnosed with type 2 diabetes.
 If you already have signs as your blood levels are above normal, that is called pre-diabetes.
 If someone has high blood pressure, they also have a higher risk at being diagnosed with type 2 diabetes.